How to give call center quality feedback that works [with examples]

 Take advantage of call center quality assurance software

 If you want to provide effective, timely feedback to your team, software is a must.
-Using an integrated QA software allows you to provide effective feedback in real-time without leaving your CRM.
-Read our comprehensive guide on how to pick the perfect QA software for your call center.
+Using integrated software allows you to provide effective feedback in real-time without leaving your CRM.

 Give feedback in the proper environment

 You can give positive feedback in private and public settings, but never give constructive criticism in a group setting.
 Make the feedback session comfortable for the agent by finding a less formal, private place to talk.

 💡Grab a cup of coffee with the agent in the breakroom and give feedback as a more informal chat to help put them at ease.

 Don’t make your feedback session all about critizism.
 Instead, recognize the fact that although the agents might make some mistake, they have a lot of achievements and things to praise.
 Open with a positive, follow up with a negative, close with another positive — this approach will make your agents more open and receptive to regular feedback.

 Customer feedback can greatly help inform your feedback.
 Ask customers to complete a survey after each call.
 This can help not only with data for your feedback, but also help with establishing a strong product feedback loop.